Local Volunteer Programme

 However, we understand that local volunteers may have other commitments, including work and/or studies, so we offer them the freedom to volunteer when they are able.
 The smallest help can make the biggest difference.

 We usually start early in the mornings, between 7am – 8am (depending on the time of year), and finish in the late afternoon, between 5pm – 6pm (depending on the time of year).
-You will have plenty of time during the day to spend with our animals, and you may have the opportunity to provide intensive care for our juvenile animals when required.
+You will have plenty of time during the day to spend with our animals and take photos.

 You need to provide your own transport to and from the project daily as well as your own lunch and snacks.
 Lunch is provided on your first day of induction.
 Should you no longer be able to volunteer with us, Cheetah Experience will be unable to refund you in any way.